Chris Marr

-Christopher J. Marr (born August 20, 1954) was a state senator from Spokane, Washington, representing Washington's 6th Legislative District in the Washington State Legislature in Olympia.
+Christopher J. Marr (born August 20, 1954) is a former state senator from Spokane, Washington, representing Washington's 6th Legislative District in the Washington State Legislature in Olympia.
 He was defeated in the November 2010 general election by Michael Baumgartner, after one term in office.
 The election battle between Marr and Baumgartner was considered the most expensive legislative race in Washington State history.
 Marr's term effectively ended in January, 2011.

 Marr was elected to a four-year term in November 2006, and was the first Democrat elected to the State Senate from the 6th District since 1940.

 Career

 Following management positions at Ford Motor Company and McDonald's Corporation, Marr spent twenty years as managing partner of the Foothills Auto Group, which operates automotive dealerships in the Spokane area, before his election to the Washington State Senate in 2006.
 Marr also served on the Board of Regents of Washington State University and the Board of Governors of the W.S.U.
 Foundation.
 He formerly chaired the board of Empire Health Services and Inland Northwest Health Services as well as the Spokane Regional Chamber of Commerce and the Washington State Transportation Commission.